 - How Ted Kennedy got out of the car has never been explained.
 Neither he nor all the investigators (and investigations) offered an explanation.

-- Though not mentioned in the movie, there were three other men at the cottage with Ted Kennedy, Joseph Gargan, and Paul F. Markham.
+- Though not mentioned in the movie, three other men were at the cottage with Ted Kennedy, Joseph Gargan, and Paul F. Markham.
 They were Charles Tretter, Raymond La Rosa, and John Crimmins.

 - From the phone booth, Ted asks to make a collect call to his father.
 However, he never identifies himself as Ted Kennedy; just Ted; and never tells the operator whom he is calling.

 - The 'father' and 'son' that find the car in the water the morning after the crash are actually father and son in real life and were chosen from a photo of the father fishing with his son.
 They shot in Chappaquiddick, Ipswich, MA and Rosarito, Mexico.

 - While the portrayed events take place in July, the background foliage is not the lush green of mid-summer.
 Rather, it's fading very slightly toward yellow, betraying the movie's having been shot towards the beginning of Fall.